tmhglnd/mercury-docs/docs/usage/shortkeys.md

 ### Menu Items Quick Access

 The following shortkeys only work when focused on the code editor.
+You can find these shortkeys also by keeping the mouse over the button for a short period until the tooltip appears.

 | Keymap | Function |
 | - | - |